ccozens/nextjs-prisma-tutorial/README.md

 I decided to work in PostgreSQL and Prisma, with some react, then found a [NextJS-Prisma-Postgres](https://vercel.com/guides/nextjs-prisma-postgres) walkthrough from Vercel and decided it was too perfect not to follow.

+The final project is deployed to Vercel [here](https://chris-nextjs-prisma-tutorial.vercel.app/).

 Note the prerequisitis list a PostgresQL database and link to setting up a [free PSQL database on Supabase](https://dev.to/prisma/set-up-a-free-postgresql-database-on-supabase-to-use-with-prisma-3pk6), so I followed steps 1-3 or linked tutorial), with following specifics/modifications:

 1. I created a new organization when prompted (called 'Chris' as its my name).